 New initiative's funding holders make any peer-reviewed publication that presents the results of their research available in open access no later than 12 months after it is published. (in accordance with the FRQ policy)

 Both focuses will be funded, which will have in common the embodiment of a holistic approach to the study of swine and poultry infectious disease.

 Focus 2 | Applied research

-Use of funds: there is a maximum of 18 months to spend the funds, no report allowed.
+Use of funds: there is a maximum of 18 months to spend the funds, no further delay allowed.
 Unused funds will be transferred by CRIPA to another researcher.

-Exception: in the last year, the fund, must be spent in less than 1 year.
+Exception: in the last year, the fund, must be spent in less than one year.

-A principal investigator rewarded will be excluded for a period of 1 year as lead applicant (from the next competition).
+A principal investigator rewarded will be excluded for a period of one year as lead applicant (from the next competition).

 Conditions for awarding of grants